so1omon563/terraform-aws-ami-snapshot-kms-arn/README.md

 The KMS ARN retrieved here can be used to populate the `additional_key_arns` variable there so the key can be added to a Service Linked Role.

-Examples for use can be found under the [examples](https://github.com/so1omon563/terraform-aws-aws-ami-snapshot-kms-arn/tree/main/examples) directory.

 **Technical Requirements:**

 Note that this module uses an `external` resource to do the lookup on an AMI.
 This is because the Terraform doesn't allow direct lookup by AMI id alone.